BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 There are also two more files you will need to add new dialogue files—which *is* possible, by the way!
 And you can see an example of that here:

-The two files you'll need for adding new dialogue to the game are:
+The two files you'll need for adding entirely new dialogue to the game are:

 - Generated Dialog Timelines
 - Dialog Assets

+You'll also need extra files to add new voice lines, which I'll be providing in a separate guide for this wiki as well.

 This tutorial will be divided into sections, breaking down what the purpose of each of these files is, the components that go into them, and how to edit them.
 I've also provided an annotated sample mod and a mirror of some of this tutorial on Nexusmods, which you can find here!
 The sample mod contains example code with notes breaking what each element in the code does line by line, and you can use it to follow along with this tutorial, or use it on its own, if that would work better for you.